Learning to Identify Graphs from Node Trajectories in Multi-Robot Networks: Evaluation

 Fig.~\ref{fig:analysis_n} shows the MAE for the different number of robots and edge probabilities.
 Our proposed approach surpasses the state-of-the-art in one order of magnitude for all the configurations.
 It is seen how the learned neural network generalizes to different number of robots, achieving a similar performance in terms of MAE.
 Therefore, the training has been able to learn a good encoding of the state trajectories and identifies a good $\alpha$ and $\beta$.
 We emphasize that the training is conducted with just one graph.
 The learned neural network does not generalize to $\rho(\mathcal{G}) =p=0.4$ since only a single graph with $\rho(\mathcal{G}) = p = 0.2$ has been used for training.

 Figs. \ref{fig:learned_graph}, \ref{fig:scalability} and \ref{fig:sparsity} show some qualitative results.
 The weights of the existing edges are accurately identified in graphs with a similar number of robots than in training (Fig. \ref{fig:learned_graph}), different numbers of robots (Fig. \ref{fig:scalability}) and edge densities (Fig. \ref{fig:sparsity}).
 The intensity of the colors in the discovered graphs is lower than in the ground-truth graphs because there are a few outlier weights with a greater value compared to the ground-truth, so the color scales of $\mathbf{W}$ and $\hat{\mathbf{W}}$ are different.
 Since the $\hat{\mathbf{W}}$ from the Erd\H{o}s-R\'enyi graphs are such that $[\hat{\mathbf{W}}]_{ij} = \{0,1\}$ and to verify that our approach is successful at capturing the existence or absence of edges, the right panels of Figs. \ref{fig:learned_graph}, \ref{fig:scalability} and \ref{fig:sparsity} show the difference between identified and ground-truth weighted adjacency matrices, but thresholding to zero all the elements such that $|[\hat{\mathbf{W}}]_{ij}-[\mathbf{W}]_{ij}|<10^{-5}$.
+Note that this threshold is to remove edges whose order of magnitude is far from the weights of an existing edge.
 With a correct threshold, the existence or absence of edges is correctly identified for all configurations, except for the case of $\rho(\mathcal{G}) = p = 0.4$, where the number of edges is underestimated because only a single graph with $\rho(\mathcal{G}) = p = 0.2$ has been used for the training of the neural network.